puppetlabs/puppetlabs-docker/README.md

 ### Machine

-Docker Machine is a tool that lets you install Docker Engine on virtual hosts, and manage the hosts with docker-machine commands.
-You can use Machine to create Docker hosts on your local Mac or Windows box, on your company network, in your data center, or on cloud providers like Azure, AWS, or Digital Ocean.
+You can use Docker Machine to install Docker Engine on virtual hosts, and manage the hosts with docker-machine commands.
+You can also use Machine to create Docker hosts on your local Mac or Windows box, on your company network, in your data center, or on cloud providers like Azure, AWS, or Digital Ocean.

-For more information on machines see the [Docker Machines](https://docs.docker.com/machine/) documentation.
+For more information on machines, see the [Docker Machines](https://docs.docker.com/machine/) documentation.

-This module only takes responsability for installing the Docker Machine utility.
+This module only installs the Docker Machine utility.

 To install Docker Machine, add the following code to the manifest file: